cotes2020/jekyll-theme-chirpy/README.md

 - .github

-### Customization
+### Configuration

-Basically, go to `_config.yml` and configure the variables as needed.
+Generally, go to `_config.yml` and configure the variables as needed.
 Some of them are typical options:

 * `url`